kfpgk/libcpplog/README.md

     // Log only context and message via stream insertion operator. logger << LogStream::context() << "This is a streamed warning including context " << std::endl;

+	// Log function name via stream insertion operator.
+Need to specify if we do not want a separator. logger << "Running " << LogRequest::functionName(Separator::none) << std::endl;

     // Log message only once.
     for (int i = 0; i < 10; i++) {